Code-Institute-Submissions/MSP-8/TESTING.md

 # Testing

-The following sections are the results of the testing throughout the software development lifecycle for MSP-2.
+The following sections are the results of the testing throughout the software development lifecycle for MSP-3 (python project).
 This information has been included in a separate document in order to keep the README document uncluttered.

-Due to the size and nature of this project, while there will be rounds of testing, instead of distinct testing phases (ie unit, system etc)
+Due to the size and nature of this project, while there will be rounds of functionality testing, instead of distinct testing phases (ie unit, system, integration etc)

 ## Functionality Testing:
 Each round of testing will contain the following information: